2021 Cannondale Trail 8 [Review]

 - Fork adjustments – Unclear how to adjust the forks by the dials.

-- Weight – Even though the bike is on alloy frame, it is quite heavy.
+- Weight – Even though the bike is on an alloy frame, it is quite heavy.

 - Chain slap – You might want to get a neoprene cover to protect the paint and stop the chain-slap noise.

 After all – this is a personal opinion from an experienced mountain biker.
-It costs about $100 to get rid of those cons and enjoy the bike where it is best suited for!
+It costs about $100 to get rid of those downsides to enjoy the bike where it is best suited for!
 For recreational mountain bikers, there’s a lot of bike for the money!